-Contribution as described in Section C. Any premium paid by the State in excess of fifty thousand dollars (\$50,000) coverage is subject to a tax liability in accordance with Internal Revenue Service regulations.
-A faculty member may decline coverage in excess of fifty thousand dollars (\$50,000) by filing a waiver in accordance with Minnesota Management and Budget procedures.
+Contribution as described in Section C. Any premium paid by the State in excess of \$50,000 coverage is subject to a tax liability in accordance with Internal Revenue Service regulations.
+A faculty member may decline coverage in excess of \$50,000 by filing a waiver in accordance with Minnesota Management and Budget procedures.
 The basic life insurance policy will include an accelerated benefits agreement providing for payment of benefits prior to death if the insured has a terminal condition.